alanng10/class-lang/Docue/Article/English/a.md

 # English

 Class API reference class defines and comp defines use English that uses singular words and "list" word instead of plural words.

+The English uses the word "the" as definite article, and the word "a" as indefinite article.